devOps-CTS-demo/azuredevops-terraform-ansible-packer-sig/README.md

-Azure DevOps - Demo CI/CD using Packer,Terraform, Ansible and Shared Image Gallery (SIG)
+Azure DevOps Demo - CI/CD using Packer,Terraform, Ansible and Shared Image Gallery (SIG)

 ===================================================================
-## Building Immutable infastructure Demo
+## Building immutable Infastructure using Azure DevOps

 At a high level this repository contains code for "Building Immutable infastructure Demo", it demonstrates how to build a Golden VM Image and version control it using Shared Image Gallery in Azure and optionally deploy infra and applucation using Terraform using same image.

-Huge shout out to my peer Elena NEROSLAVSKAYA who originally started this project, we have expanded same project to include Shared Image gallery, her orginal documentation and blogpost is here https://cloudblogs.microsoft.com/opensource/2018/05/23/immutable-infrastructure-azure-vsts-terraform-packer-ansible/

 Following is the flow:
 - Azure DevOps Build gets and packages artifacts from github